Admissions

 Applicants whose first language is not English must furnish evidence of their proficiency in the use of the English language:

-• The Test of English as a Foreign Language (TOEFL).
-Minimum acceptable score is 550 for the paper and pencil version, 213 for the computer version, or 86 for the internet version with no individual score below 20.
+- The Test of English as a Foreign Language (TOEFL) iBT (internet-Based Test): The minimum acceptable score is 86, with no individual score below 20.
 [Western's TOEFL ID is 0984].

-• The International English Language Testing Service (IELTS Academic).
-An overall of score of 6.5 with no individual score lower than 6*.
-(For the Field of School Applied Child Psychology, an IELTS average score of 7.0, with a minimum score of 6.5 on each scale, and a Skype interview, will be required.)
+MA in Education Studies in the Field of School Applied Child Psychology: For International applicants, an IELTS average score of 7.0, with a minimum score of 6.5 on each scale, and a Skype interview, will be required.

 Application Deadline